Click on the course titles below to view general syllabi for Biology courses.

 BIOL 431 (3) Evolutionary Cell Biology

-Ultrastructure, biogenesis, and evolution of bacterial and eukaryotic cells and cell organelles, including their macromolecular basis.
+Ultrastructure, biogenesis and evolution of bacterial and eukaryotic cells and cell organelles, including their macromolecular basis.
 [3-3-0]

 Prerequisite: BIOL 200.
 And fourth-year standing.